thomaseleff/AutoEq-Device-Manager/README.md

       PowerShell -File "C:/Program Files/EqualizerAPO/AutoEq_DeviceManager.ps1"
       ```
 5. Accept all prompts to install the required AudioDeviceCmdlets module.
 6. To verify that the AutoEq Device Manager is running successfully, review the icons in the system-tray.
 Among your other system-tray applications, you should also see the Windows Equalizer icon from the Segoe MDL2 Assets.
-This is the AutoEq Device Manager, which can be right-clicked to swap between devices and apply any of the user-configured parametric EQ profiles.
+This is the AutoEq Device Manager, which can be right-clicked to swap between devices and apply any of the user-configured parametric equalizer profiles.
 See the following **Navigating AutoEq Device Manager** section for more information on using the system-tray tool.

     | Asset          | Description    | Unicode        |
     |     :---:      |     :---:      |     :---:      |